TommyWabg/Switch2Connect/README.md

   * **Text Input Adjustment:** Text input fields support value adjustment with the right joystick or by holding A while using the left joystick.
 Continuous adjustment accelerates while the input is held.
   * **Slider and Time Input Adjustment:** Sliders can be adjusted with the right joystick or A plus the left joystick.
 * **Window Position Persistence:** Saves and restores the main window position.
+* **In-App UI Scale Control:** A slider for adjusting the application interface from 1.0× to 2.0× using the scale control at the bottom of the main window.
+The selected scale is saved and restored automatically.
+  * **Monitor-Aware Layout:** Automatically adjusts the window to the active monitor’s resolution and available work area.
+  * **Content Fitting:** Automatically expands the window width when required and provides scrolling when content exceeds the available height.
 * **Standalone Executable (.exe):** Includes the required Python runtime and application dependencies; a separate Python installation is not required.

 ## Known Limitations